Osama Bin Laden - the Founder of Al-Qaeda

 Return to Afghanistan

-Declaration of war against USA
+Declaration of war against the USA

-Osama bin Laden declared a war against America for its alleged occupation of the Land of Two Holy Places due to its military bases in Saudi Arabia against the danger of Iraqi aggression.
+Osama bin Laden declared war against America for its alleged occupation of the Land of Two Holy Places due to its military bases in Saudi Arabia against the danger of Iraqi aggression.
 He declared this war through a fatwa in 1996.

 Deadliest Attack on USA